ynshung/SPM-resources/README.md

 * English

 ## Contributing
+**We need your help to make this project successful and helpful to all students in Malaysia!**

 Anyone is free to add anything to the list!
-If you don't know how to do it, you can create an issue or complete this [survey](https://goo.gl/forms/1KehyrzzTy8kchAR2) so I will help to add it for you.
+If you don't know how to do it, you can create an issue or complete this [form](https://goo.gl/forms/1KehyrzzTy8kchAR2) so I will help to add it for you.

 Sadly, KSSM is replacing the Malaysian education so this will be only useful to only students taking SPM until year 2020.